 As part of the Engineer Officer‘ s syllabus, they study the phenomenon of surge within an axial flow compressor.
 A specialist piece of equipment was designed and

-manufactured in the l950s, to help illustrate this aeronautical anomaly which can occur in jet engines under certain circumstances.
+manufactured in the 1950s to help illustrate this aeronautical anomaly, which can occur in jet engines under certain circumstances.

-As part of the refurbishment of this ecwiprnent, a new compressor wheel was needed to be re-manufactured.
-Unfortunately the company who supplied the training aid was no longer trading and no drawings of the equipment existed.
+As part of the refurbishment of this equipment, a new compressor wheel was needed to be re-manufactured.
+Unfortunately, the company who supplied the training aid was no longer trading and no drawings of the equipment existed.

-During the design of the CAD model from the scan data, there were a number at vanes that were Originally positioned incorrectly.
+During the design of the CAD model from the scan data, there were a number of vanes that were originally positioned incorrectly.
 It was only through the design process that these errors became apparent.

-The image below shows the vane scan data (in blue) does not match the equally spaced positions ol the design intent CAD model (in grey).
+The image below shows that the vane scan data (in blue) does not match the equally spaced positions of the design intent CAD model (in grey).

-The image below shows the inconsistencies of manufacture ol the original part when compared to the newly created CAD model.
+The image below shows the inconsistencies in manufacture of the original part when compared to the newly created CAD model.

 Deviation set +/- 0.1 mm – (Green colour)

-Combining the expertise of the OR3D to operate a high end laser arm scanner and Geomagic Design X soltware.
-Meant that the proiect had within two days ol modelling, created a higth accurate and optimised CAD model directly from scan data.
-With the design of the compressor now being re-created the Defence School of Aeronautical Engineering can continue to provide it’s students with a world class engineering education.
+Combining our expertise to operate a high end laser arm scanner and Geomagic Design X software, meant that the project had within two days of modelling created a highly accurate and optimised CAD model directly from scan data.
+With the design of the compressor now being re-created, the Defence School of Aeronautical Engineering can continue to provide its students with a world class engineering education.